Coronavirus Update:What patients and families need to know

 Residency Training Tracks

-Our largest tracks include the Categorical Track, Primary Care Track and Community Health Track (CHT), also known as the Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track.
+Our largest tracks include the Categorical Track, Primary Care Track and the Leadership in Advocacy, Under-resourced Communities and Health Equity (LAUnCH) Track.
 These three-year tracks have 24 months of pediatric training in common, ensuring that graduates are indistinguishable in their ability to provide excellent general pediatric care and are equally qualified to pursue subspecialty work if they so choose after residency.
-The Categorical Track is the traditional residency training track; the Primary Care Track focuses on ambulatory general pediatrics; and the CHT/LAUnCH Track focuses on improving the health of underserved populations.
+The Categorical Track is the traditional residency training track; the Primary Care Track focuses on ambulatory general pediatrics; and the LAUnCH Track focuses on advancing health equity of under-resourced populations.

 Children’s National’s Primary Care Track provides some of the best pediatric primary care training in the country while also preparing residents for subspecialty careers should they choose to pursue them.

 This track is for residents with substantial previous research experience and a desire to continue to build their careers as physician-scientists during residency.
 A customized mentoring committee of experienced Children’s National investigators is assembled for each Research Track resident.
 There are up to two residents per year in this track.